I5UCC/VRC-ASL_Gestures/README.md

   - Only people who have your avatar shown or Custom animations enabled in Safety-settings are able to see the additional signs, make sure that is the case.
 - The animations don't fit my Avatar.
   - The animations used in this Gesture Controller are made with [Pandaabear's base](https://pandaabear.gumroad.com/l/pAxQR).
 However they should work with basically any Avatar but might require small adjustments for more complex signs like E-Hand or R-Hand.
-- What if my avatar uses Write Defaults on?
+- What if my Avatar uses Write Defaults on?
-  - Shouldnt be a problem, you can set all of the animations WD on, if you use WD in your Gesture Layer, that shouldn't cause problems.
+  - Shouldn't be a problem. you can set all of the animations WD on if you use WD in your Gesture Layer, that shouldn't cause problems.